 Taxes and fees for these awards can be hefty (and growing) at close to $800 or more roundtrip.
 But these tickets can cost over $20,000 if paying cash.
 Arguably, this has been the deal of the century.

 But with ANA being part of the Star Alliance, it's hard to imagine this sweet spot sticking around after Virgin officially joins SkyTeam.
+In fact, we've listed this as one of the best points and miles redemptions that is too good to last.

 It's too early to know how this will shake out, but we'd recommend hoping for the best … while preparing for the worst.

-At first blush, this could be a big win for loyal Virgin Atlantic flyers with few, if any, changes for Delta Medallions and others.
+At first glance, this could be a big win for loyal Virgin Atlantic flyers with few, if any, changes for Delta Medallions and others.
 It could make it easier to book some excellent Virgin Atlantic redemptions – or even use Virgin Atlantic points to fly more airlines.

 But while it's impossible to say when the bill will come due, it's hard not to think that this move will come at a steep cost.